ku-fpg/ku-fpg.github.io/_posts/2016-02-09-remote-json.md

 In the remote monad theory, there are two key concepts:

- * Split the monadic primitives into commands and procedures.
+ * Splitting the monadic primitives into commands and procedures.
     * **Commands** do not have a result value (typically `()` in Haskell), and
     * **Procedures** have a result.